What are the responsibilities and job description for the Deputy Director position at DC Department of Human Resources?

 Duration of Appointment: Management Supervisory Service (MSS): At-will employment applies to the MSS.
 All positions and appointments in the MSS serve at the pleasure of the appointing authority and may be terminated at any time with or without cause.

-Collective Bargaining Unit (Non-Union): This position is not a part of a Collective Bargaining Unit.
+Collective Bargaining Unit: This position is not covered under a collective bargaining unit.

-Position Designation: The incumbent in this position will be subject to enhanced suitability screening pursuant to Chapter 4 of DC Personnel regulations, Suitability.
-This position has been designated as a protection-sensitive position.
+Position Designation: The incumbent of this position will be subject to enhanced suitability screening pursuant to Chapter 4 of DC personnel regulations, Suitability - Security

-Emergency Designation: This position is designated as Emergency pursuant to Chapter 12 of the D.C.
-Personnel Regulations, Hours of Work, Legal Holidays, and Leave.
+Essential Designation: This position has been designated as Essential pursuant to Chapter 12 of DC Personnel Regulations.

 EEO Statement: The District of Columbia Government is an Equal Opportunity Employer.
 All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.